-No student may enroll in or accumulate more than nine credit hours of graduate courses in the COB unless he/she meets one of the following criteria: 1) removal of all undergraduate deficiencies and filing of the appropriate degree plan; 2) be accepted as a non-degree seeking student (see Page 17 of the 2004-2006 Graduate Catalog); or 3) obtain written permission of the dean of the COB or his or her designated representative.
+No student may enroll in or accumulate more than nine credit hours of graduate courses in the COB unless he/she meets one of the following criteria: 1) removal of all undergraduate deficiencies and filing of the appropriate degree plan, 2) be accepted as a non-degree seeking student, or 3) obtain written permission of the dean of the COB or his or her designated representative.

-Full-time students with undergraduate degrees in business ordinarily complete degree requirements in two semesters and two summer sessions.
+Full-time students with undergraduate degrees in business ordinarily complete degree requirements in two years.
 Students with bachelor's degrees in other disciplines may require additional time in which to complete the leveling requirements.
-Parttime students will take proportionately more time.
+Part-time students will take proportionately more time.